SEO Tools and Tips for Business Websites

 Plaintext Emails Test

 Check your webpage for plaintext email addresses.
 Any e-mail address posted in public is likely to be automatically collected by computer software used by bulk emailers (a process known as e-mail address harvesting).
 A spam harvester can read through the pages in your site and extract email addresses which are then added to bulk marketing databases and the result is more spam in your inbox.
+For more information about digital marketing, just Search Marketing Group to get your ranking on 1st Page of Google organically.

 Media Query Responsive Test